AyushJhin07/Automation/docs/operations/encryption-rotation-runbook.md

 The platform now supports multiple customer-managed encryption keys via the new `encryption_keys` catalog and the `connections.encryption_key_id` foreign key.
-`EncryptionService` automatically dual-writes key identifiers on every new credential encryption and can decrypt legacy rows that do not yet specify a key identifier.
+Every ciphertext also stores a `connections.data_key_ciphertext` payload containing the KMS-wrapped data key that was used for encryption.
+The `EncryptionService` dual-writes key identifiers on each new credential encryption and can decrypt legacy rows that still rely on a locally derived key.
 The `encryption_rotation_jobs` table and the accompanying `encryption.rotate` queue orchestrate background re-encryption tasks so that stored secrets migrate to the latest active key without downtime.